riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/traits/resolution.md

 know whether an impl/where-clause applies or not – this occurs when the obligation contains unbound inference variables.

 The subroutines that decide whether a particular impl/where-clause/etc applies to a particular obligation are collectively referred to as the process of _matching_.
-At the moment, this amounts to unifying the `Self` types, but in the future we may also recursively consider some of the nested obligations, in the case of an impl.
+As of <!-- date: 2021-01 --> January 2021, this amounts to unifying the `Self` types, but in the future we may also recursively consider some of the nested obligations, in the case of an impl.

 **TODO**: what does "unifying the `Self` types" mean?
 The `Self` of the obligation with that of an impl?